MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

 :::image type="content" source="media/qs-tutor/aip-client-compare-across-platforms.png" alt-text="Compare AIP client user interface across platforms":::

+> [!TIP]
+> If you have published your labels and the clients that have built-in support do not show the **Sensitivity** button, review the relevant troubleshooting guide as needed.
+>

 ### What changes for classic client end-users?

 The main differences for end-users who have been using the Azure Information Protection classic client is that the **Protect** button in Office apps is replaced by the **Sensitivity** button.

-Once you leverage the additional capabilities supported by sensitivity labels and unified labeling, end-users will see those changes in their Office apps.
+Once you leverage the additional capabilities supported by sensitivity labels and unified labeling, end-users will also see those changes in their Office apps.

-> [!TIP]
-> If you have published your labels and the clients that have built-in support do not show the **Sensitivity** button, review the relevant troubleshooting guide as needed.

 ## Next steps

-Once you've migrated your labels, policies, and deployed clients as needed, continue by [managing labels and labeling policies only in your labeling admin center](https://docs.microsoft.com/microsoft-365/compliance/create-sensitivity-labels).
+Once you've migrated your labels, policies, and deployed clients as needed, continue by [managing labels and labeling policies only in your labeling admin center](https://docs.microsoft.com/microsoft-365/compliance/create-sensitivity-labels), including the Microsoft 365 compliance center, the Microsoft 365 security center, or the Microsoft 365 Security & Compliance Center.

 With the unified labeling platform, you'll only need to return to the Azure Information Protection blade in the Azure portal to:

 - [Use the AIP scanner](deploy-aip-scanner.md)
 - [Monitor labeling activities using AIP analytics](reports-aip.md)

-We recommend that you leverage built-in labeling in the latest Office apps for web, Mac, iOS, and Android, as well as Microsoft 365 Apps for Enterprise.
+We recommend that end-users leverage built-in labeling capabilities in the latest Office apps for web, Mac, iOS, and Android, as well as Microsoft 365 Apps for Enterprise.

-If you need additional features not yet supported by built-in labeling, we recommend using the latest unified labeling client for Windows.
+To use additional AIP features not yet supported by built-in labeling, we recommend using the latest unified labeling client for Windows.